Marigold Blood Orange Margarita

 Ingredients & Substitutions

-Step 1: Shake.
-In a cocktail shaker, add the freshly squeezed juices, tequila, orange liqueur, and ice.
-Shake vigorously for 10-15 seconds.
+Step 2: Shake it up.
+In a cocktail shaker, combine the freshly squeezed juices, tequila, and marigold syrup or orange liqueur.
+Fill with ice and shake vigorously for 15–30 seconds until chilled.

 Optional Variations

-• Mocktail margarita: Omit the tequila and liqueur and top the strained drinks with blood orange soda or sparkling water for some fizz.
+• Mocktail Margarita: Skip the tequila and top with sparkling water or blood orange soda for a bubbly, floral refresher.

 Expert Tips